DashyDashOrg/pandas-llm/README.md

 ## Key Features
 - **Natural Language Querying**: With pandas-llm, you can execute complex Pandas queries using natural language prompts.
 Instead of writing code, you can express your query in plain language and obtain the desired results.

+- **Data Privacy**: Your data is not sent on the Internet.
+Pandas-LLM works locally with your data and uses openAI to create the query based on the dataframe columns and data types, not its content.

 - **Seamless Integration**: The library seamlessly integrates with your existing Pandas workflow.
 You can continue using normal Pandas functions and syntax while leveraging the added capability of natural language queries.

 - **Efficiency and Performance**: pandas-LLM is designed to deliver efficient and performant querying capabilities.
 It uses OpenAI's language model to process queries quickly and accurately, providing rapid insights from your data.